Harmonica-Men/AstroShop/Agile.md

 ### Iterations and Milestones

-To organise and manage progress, I divided the project into 7 weekly iterations, each represented by a milestone in GitHub.
+To organise and manage progress, I divided the project into approx. 6-7 weekly iterations, each represented by a Epic in GitHub.

 - Story Point Allocation: User stories were prioritised and assigned story points to estimate effort.
 The total story points were divided evenly across the 7 iterations.
 - Adding to Iterations: At the start of each iteration, user stories were added until their total story points matched the planned weekly workload.